 Keeping fields and forests in their working or natural state maintains the livelihood of Calvert County farmers, sustains the ecosystem services of Calvert County woodlands and retains the open space that is an essential element of the county’s identity.
 Paired with thriving town centers, these objectives can be accomplished even while meeting the housing and shopping needs of those who want to make Calvert County their home or workplace and avoiding uniform, low-density development dispersed throughout the county.
 But both rural land preservation and town center development must occur for both to reach their full potential: policies that guide development away from rural areas create demand for town center development to fill, while policies that bolster development in the town center attract growth that may otherwise occupy rural areas.

+Calvert County has successfully preserved farm and forest land while fostering a vibrant Prince Frederick Town Center.
+This success is evident when measured against the 2010 Comprehensive Plan's goal of having 35% of new households located within or near the town centers.
+Additionally, the achievement is reflected in the proposed and completed commercial developments, as well as various institutional and civic projects, including redevelopment and property acquisition activities.